0xSickb0y/windcorp/README.md

 ### Webpage Enumeration

-While exploring the web page, I discovered that the `assets/data/users.xml` file contains a collection of user information, including phone numbers and email addresses associated with the company.
+While exploring the web page, i discovered that the `assets/data/users.xml` file contained a collection of user information, including phone numbers and email addresses associated with the company.

 ![Pasted image 20240812172637](https://github.com/user-attachments/assets/991e376e-b640-4e69-88b1-1b56d9b3c7e4)

-The `appnotes.txt` file contains a note about password complexity, advising users to change their default password immediately because it is considered too common.
+The `appnotes.txt` file contained a note about password complexity, advising users to change their default password immediately because it is considered too common.

 ![Pasted image 20240812182301](https://github.com/user-attachments/assets/e51e45de-b179-4494-9485-6a3ee166de0c)

 ### SMB Shares Set

-With a list of usernames, I proceeded to brute-force the open services on the machine.
+With a list of usernames, i proceeded to brute-force the open services on the machine.
 My initial focus was on SMB.
-Using the [top-20-common-SSH-passwords.txt](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/top-20-common-SSH-passwords.txt) wordlist, I successfully discovered the password for `myrtleowe`.
+Using the [top-20-common-SSH-passwords.txt](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/top-20-common-SSH-passwords.txt) wordlist, which had the password for `myrtleowe`.

-Accessing the `Files` share, there is a file: `Info.txt`, with the following message:
+Accessing the `Files` share, i found a file: `Info.txt` with the following message:

 _"Zip and save your project files here.
 We will review them."_